 Note that in the limiting case where \(n = 0\), Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} gives the same result as Eqn. \eqref{eq:encounter-multiplier-short-identical}.
 And, on the other side of the spectrum, when \(n = N\), Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} matches Eqn. \eqref{eq:encounter-multiplier-approx-single-target}.

-To illustrate how the encounter difficulty changes as the number of PC deaths increases, Fig. 5 (below) plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} and Eqn. \eqref{eq:encounter-multiplier-short-identical} for different party sizes.
+To illustrate how the encounter difficulty changes as the number of PC deaths increases, Fig. \figref{fig:single-target-em-ratio-vs-pcs-deaths} (below) plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} and Eqn. \eqref{eq:encounter-multiplier-short-identical} for different party sizes.

-Figure 5: Plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} and Eqn. \eqref{eq:encounter-multiplier-short-identical} for different party sizes and number of PC deaths.
+Plots the ratio between the encounter multipliers given by Eqn. \eqref{eq:encounter-multiplier-single-target-identical-general} and Eqn. \eqref{eq:encounter-multiplier-short-identical} for different party sizes and number of PC deaths.

 Conclusion